noaim/A3W-Translate/README.md

 To Translate a Language from English to ***** just download its stringtable file.
 As soon as you are done, upload the stringtable file either in the #dev-translation channel or push it onto github.

 To Edit stringtable.xml files either use notepad++, visualstudio or a XML editor.

+Please do not update the original stringtable.xml, only the stringtable-language.xml files.

+Please keep in mind, that the stringtables will also be updated (added new lines) in future.